TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid.md

 The component provides `scrollTo` and `scrollToItem` methods that a parent component can call to imperatively scroll to a specified offset or to bring a specified item into view.
 How do you do that with a modern React functional component?

-Which I eventually realized was the wrong question.
-How can a parent component call these methods when it has no control over how or when its child components get created?
+Which is the wrong question.
+What you should be asking yourself, is how can a parent component call these methods when it has no control over how or when its child components get created?

 Just like React lets you bind a ref to an HTML element, you can also [bind a ref to an instance of a class component](https://legacy.reactjs.org/docs/refs-and-the-dom.html#adding-a-ref-to-a-class-component).
 Once the initial `Render` completes, you can use the ref to access the component instance and call any methods on it.
 However, as the documentation helpfully points out, you [can't bind a ref to a function component](https://legacy.reactjs.org/docs/refs-and-the-dom.html#refs-and-function-components) because they don't have instances.